osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 ## Add the user to the project

-After the project file has been created, log into Globus using `connect` user and add the required users to the project.
+After the project file has been created, log into Globus using the `connect` user and add the required users to the project.
+The groups are listed on the left, find the appropriate group and then click on "invite others" or a similar command.
+Search for the user and send them an invitation -- if they're a member of the parent group, the "invite" will **automatically add** them to the project group; they won't need to accept anything.

 Additionally, the project requestor or another designated user needs to be made a "Manager" in Globus.

 ## Add the project to `topology`